Image by Leonie Van Eyk.

 RESIDENCY OPPORTUNITY FOR LIVE ARTS PRACTITIONERS WHO LIVE, WORK OR STUDY IN THE CITY OF BALLARAT

-Following the success of Punctum’s inaugural Ballarat 2023 Seedpod program, Punctum and the City of Ballarat are pleased to announce the successful live arts and contemporary performance artists for the 2024 Seedpod residency
+Following the success of Punctum’s Ballarat 2024 Seedpod program, Punctum and the City of Ballarat are pleased announce the return of the Ballarat Seedpod residency in 2025.
+Proposals are invited from artists at all stages of their career working in any area of live arts or contemporary performance who live, work or study in the City of Ballarat.

 Seedpod is a renowned residency program created and produced by award-winning, regionally based live arts company - Punctum.
 It is research led and artist centred.
 By ‘live arts’, Punctum means innovative or experimental performances or events that disrupt traditional ways of working together or propose new ways of interacting with audiences.